 Learn about the traditional items on a seder plate using the Union for Reform Judaism's special interactive seder plate e-tool.
 Or, for a primer on the basics of Passover, check out URJ's Passover Resource page.

-Special Additions for your Seder Plate
+Special Additions and Alternative Readings for your Seder Plate

 Following Operation Solomon, the Ethiopian Jews who arrived in Israel were unable to digest much substantial food.
 Thus, Israel's doctors fed the new immigrants simple boiled potatoes and rice, until their systems could take more food.
 To commemorate this at the Seder, you may choose to eat small red potatoes, alongside the parsley, for Karpas.
 Announce to those present that this is in remembrance of the wondrous exodus in our own time, from Ethiopia to Israel.